 • Sprint’s merger with SoftBank

-Prior to Georgeson, Chris was a director of Kissel-Blake Inc., where he managed the corporate governance consulting, mergers and acquisitions, and proxy solicitation divisions.
-He is a member of the National Association of Corporate Directors, SSA, where he currently serves as Treasurer/Director, the American Compensation Association and the Society of Corporate Secretaries and Governance Professionals.
-Chris is an active participant in industry seminars, conferences, and law firm events, speaking on corporate governance and executive compensation topics.
+Prior to joining Georgeson Chris was a director at Kissel-Blake Inc. where he managed the corporate governance consulting, mergers and acquisitions, and proxy solicitation divisions.
+He is a member of the National Association of Corporate Directors (NACD), the American Compensation Association, the Society for Corporate Governance and the Shareholder Services Association (SSA), where he served as treasurer for 15 years.
+Chris frequently addresses corporate governance and executive compensation topics at industry seminars, conferences and law firm events.

-Chris holds a bachelor’s degree and an MBA from St. John’s University in New York and was awarded his CCP certification in executive compensation from the American Compensation Association.
+Chris holds a bachelor’s degree and an MBA from St. John’s University in New York and was awarded his Certified Compensation Professional (CCP) certification in executive compensation from the American Compensation Association.

 William (Bill) Fiske works closely with executives and boards of directors to advise on strategic proxy solicitation and corporate governance matters.
 Bill has worked with hundreds of public issuers developing and implementing targeted investor communication strategies regarding stockholder meetings, corporate actions including negotiated and unsolicited M&A, proxy contests and shareholder activism for nearly 30 years.